RevolutionAnalytics/quickcheck/docs/tutorial.md

 - the seed used is unique to each test, but ensures reproducibility
 - a "pass" message
 - the assertion tested -- useful when scanning a log of a long series of tests
-- some performance information -- harbinger of future features
-- information about a directory -- more on that later.
+- when in non-interactive mode, a useful R expression -- more on that later.

-What this test success means is that we have tested that `t` satisfies this assertion on a sample of random matrices, including a variety of sizes, element types and, of course, element values.
+The success of this test means that we have tested that `t` satisfies this assertion on a sample of random matrices, including a variety of sizes, element types and, of course, element values.
 We don't have to write them down one by one and later we will see how we can affect the distribution of such inputs, to make them, say, larger in size or value, or more likely to hit corner cases.
 If we need to control the number of time the assertion is run, that's very simple:

 ```r